kenmaz/SwiftOutline/README.md

 # SwiftOutline

-SwiftOutline is the tool that generate relationship graph of iOS ViewControllers
+SwiftOutline is a tool to generate relationship graph of iOS ViewControllers.

 ## Install
 ```